Ben Aldridge, Lecturer

 - World Percussion Ensemble

-Julie Licata is currently Associate Professor of Music at State University of New York, College at Oneonta where she teaches percussion ensembles, percussion and drumset lessons and courses in world music.
+Julie Licata is currently Associate Professor of Music at the SUNY Oneonta where she teaches percussion ensembles, percussion and drum set lessons and courses in world music.
 Over the last 15 years, Julie has focused on presenting solo and chamber percussion recitals across the US, commissioning and premiering works by rising and prominent composers from the US and beyond.
 Julie’s performances range from acoustic improvisational soundscapes and works with interactive computer processing, to solo marimba, orchestra and theater pit orchestra, to West African drum and dance ensembles and Indonesian folk music.

 Her most recent project, including collaborative work with Andris Balins and Brett Masteller-Warren and commissions by Michael Gatonska and Matt Sargent, is her first full-length recording that includes music for solo marimba, solo multiple percussion with live interactive computer processing, and improvisations on xylophone with time lag accumulator and on gongs and timpani with analog feedback.
 This work will be presented in a performance tour beginning in Fall 2018.
 Other significant accomplishments include solo performances at the Society for Electro-Acoustic Music in the United States (SEAMUS), the International Computer Music Conference (ICMC), New Music Focus Week at SUNY Oneonta, New Genre Festival in Tulsa, Oklahoma, and the NOW Music Festival at Capital University.